Buying Secondhand: DIY Projects, Ideas, and Tips for turning Secondhand Trash to Treasure

 Only in a thrift store can you buy a piece of furniture for a few dollars and then with a little DIY magic, turn it into a one of a kind statement piece.

-I always see these plain wooden bar stools at thrift stores for a few bucks.
+Plain wooden bar stools at thrift stores for a few bucks are abundant.
 Here is a tutorial and example of how to completely transform plain stools to something with much more character.

-See what I mean?
-Literally, another person’s trash to MY treasure!
+See that?
+Literally, another person’s trash to treasure!

-Here are a few more DIY Inspired thrift store furniture makeovers.
+Here are a few more DIY Inspired trash to treasure thrift store furniture makeovers.

 - Wooden Side Table Makeover